 extensive experience (the instructor) but not pedantic.
 Tough, but I really

-feel I've accomplish something . . . good teacher, excellent example . .
+feel I've accomplished something . . . good teacher, excellent example . .

 Thasia Woodworth, Hoffmann-LaRoche